 Generic name: doxorubicin liposomal

-Note: This page contains information about the side effects of doxorubicin liposomal.
-Some of the dosage forms included on this document may not apply to the brand name Lipodox 50.
+Note: This document contains side effect information about doxorubicin liposomal.
+Some of the dosage forms listed on this page may not apply to the brand name Lipodox 50.

 Applies to doxorubicin liposomal: intravenous solution.

-In addition to its needed effects, some unwanted effects may be caused by doxorubicin liposomal (the active ingredient contained in Lipodox 50).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, doxorubicin liposomal (the active ingredient contained in Lipodox 50) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin liposomal: